-The following guidance should be actioned and an online record kept (IAM Compliant) of:
+The following guidance should be actioned, and an online record kept (iAM Compliant) of:

+Weekly tasks

+Weekly flushing of any outlets and showers that are infrequently used (less than once per week).
+Precautions should be taken to minimize aerosol release when implementing a flushing programme.

+Monthly tasks

-- Weekly tasks - Weekly flushing of any outlets and showers that are infrequently used (less than once per week).
-Precautions should be taken to minimize aerosol release when implementing a flushing programme. - Monthly tasks - Water temperatures should be recorded at the nearest and furthest outlets from the storage tanks and water heaters. - Water temperatures in the flow and return pipes to storage tanks and water heaters should be monitored and recorded. - Hot water temperatures should be recorded from outlets after 1 minute of operation.
-Cold water should be tested after 2 minutes of operation. - A programme should be set to ensure that all the taps within the building are checked at least once, annually. - Quarterly - All showerheads and hoses should be dismantled, cleaned and descaled on a quarterly basis.
-This action should be recorded. - Six monthly - The cold-water storage tanks should be inspected and temperatures recorded to cover storage, supply and distribution temperatures and general conditions if they are used to supply drinking water. - Annually - The condition of the tanks should be reviewed annually.
-Where the presence of organic material, vermin and water quality deterioration is identified, remedial action should be conducted.
-Where required a sample should be taken from the drain outlet. - Servicing of TMV's by external contractor.
+- Water temperatures should be recorded at the nearest and furthest outlets from the storage tanks and water heaters. - Water temperatures in the flow and return pipes to storage tanks and water heaters should be monitored and recorded. - Hot water temperatures should be recorded from outlets after 1 minute of operation.
+Cold water should be tested after 2 minutes of operation. - A programme should be set to ensure that all the taps within the building are checked at least once, annually. - Outlets that require testing will be highlighted in the legionella risk assessment and logbook. - If the academy has no cold-water storage tanks, then there is no need to test the cold-water supply. - All outlets should be clear of limescale to reduce bacteria build up.